mikepenelopescafe/penelopes-venue/src/content/services/birthday-party-westminster.md

 ## Ready to Celebrate Your Special Day?

-Let's make your milestone birthday unforgettable.
-We'll provide the perfect space while you focus on celebrating with the people who matter most.
+Let’s make your milestone birthday feel like you.
+We’ll set the vibe while you celebrate with your people.

 Your birthday deserves somewhere special to celebrate.